Pop Culture Madness!

 August 7

-1782 - George Washington ordered the creation of the Badge of Military Merit to honor soldiers wounded in battle.
-It is later renamed to the more poetic Purple Heart.
+1782 – George Washington ordered the creation of the Badge of Military Merit to honor soldiers wounded in battle.
+It was later renamed to the more poetic Purple Heart.

-1909 - Alice Huyler Ramsey and three other women became the first women to complete a transcontinental automobile trip, taking 59 days to travel from New York, New York to San Francisco, California.
+1909 – Alice Huyler Ramsey and three other women became the first to complete a transcontinental automobile trip, taking 59 days to travel from New York, New York, to San Francisco, California.
 Alice drove the whole trip.

 1944 - IBM announced the first program-controlled calculator, the Automatic Sequence Controlled Calculator, known best as the Harvard Mark I. It used 765,000 components and hundreds of miles of wire and weighed about 5 tons.

-1953 - Although Ohio is listed as the 17th state in the US, it is technically number 47.
-Until August 7 of theis year, because Congress forgot to vote of formal resolution to admit Ohio to the Union.
+1953 – Although Ohio is listed as the 17th state in the US, it is technically number 47.
+Until August 7 of this year, Congress forgot to vote of a formal resolution to admit Ohio to the Union.

-1955 - Tokyo Telecommunications Engineering (became Sony in 1958) sold its first transistor radios in Japan.
+1955 – Tokyo Telecommunications Engineering (which became Sony in 1958) sold its first transistor radios in Japan.

 1975 (Typhoon) Nina, China